MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_decode_conversion_support_data_0032.md

 ## -description

-Structure used to check if a colorspace conversion, format conversion, and scale are supported, and whether it is required for real-time reasons or reference buffer format.
+Structure used to check if a color space conversion, format conversion, and scale are supported, and whether it is required for real-time reasons or reference buffer format.

 ## -struct-fields